 Catholic Bible vs King James Bible

-In the Catholic Bible, one can find the books called Apocrypha, also referred to as the Deutercanonicals, which include Tobit, Maccabees I and II as well as Judith among others.
+In the Catholic Bible, one can find the books called Apocrypha, also referred to as the Deutercanonicals, which include Tobit, Maccabees I and II, Judith, Wisdom, Ecclesiasticus, and Baruch.
 Although the Jews did not preserve these books, the Christians did as they recognize the books’ spiritual value.
 While the Jews and the Protestants do not consider the books as a part of the Holy Scripture, the Catholics value them as such and, in the 16th century, have made the books an official part of the Scripture at the Council of Trent.

 Even Jerome and Augustine, two of the most popular Catholic writers before the fall of the Roman Empire, debated over the value of the Apocrypha.
 Augustine believed in the spiritual value of the books while Jerome did not.
 Jerome did much of the translation of the Old and New Testaments from Greek and Hebrew into Latin.
 His side was favored at that time.